 This course will be of interest if you wish to polish fundamental academic skills as well as actively engage with the English language in its many forms and diversities.
 The English Language A Level is an interesting and stimulating course that will challenge students in the technical and scientific areas of language and linguistics.

 Students should be prepared for the in-depth study of language varieties, language diversity, and change, language discourses as well as working on the development of language analysis and writing skills.
-This course explores the English language as both a medium of communication, and a topic in its own right, with an emphasis on pursuing lines of enquiry, debate, independent research of language in use, as well as understanding language as a creative tool for expression, social connection, and the implementation of power.
+This course explores the English Language as both a medium of communication, and a topic in its own right, with an emphasis on pursuing lines of enquiry, debate, independent research of language in use, as well as understanding language as a creative tool for expression, social connection, and the implementation of power.

-To follow the English Language course you would be expected to achieve at least a grade 7 in both English Literature and English Language at GCSE.
-It would also be preferable to have studied a Modern Foreign Language at GCSE level with a grade of at least a 7.
+To follow the English Language course you would be expected to achieve at least a Grade 7 in the examination component of both English Literature and English Language at GCSE.
+It would also be preferable to have studied a Modern Foreign Language at GCSE level with a Grade of at least a 7.

-Worthwhile combinations with A Level English Language are Modern Foreign Languages, English Literature, Sociology, Psychology, Business, History and Media Studies.
+Worthwhile combinations with A Level English Language are Modern Foreign Languages, English Literature, Sociology, Psychology, Business and History.